Liangfang Zhang

 Liangfang Zhang is a Chinese-American nanoengineer.
-He is the Chancellor Professor of Nanoengineering and Bioengineering and Director of Chemical Engineering at the University of California, San Diego.
+He is the Chancellor Professor of Nanoengineering and Bioengineering and Director of Aiiso Yufeng Li Family Department of Chemical and Nano Engineering at the University of California, San Diego.
 Zhang is a Fellow of the American Institute for Medical and Biological Engineering, American Association for the Advancement of Science, and the National Academy of Inventors.

 Early life and education

 Zhang was born in Wuwei County, China and began attending university at the age of 15.
-He completed his Bachelor of Science and Master’s degree in chemical engineering from Tsinghua University before moving to the United States and enrolling at the University of Illinois Urbana-Champaign for his PhD.
+He completed his Bachelor of Science and Master's degree in chemical engineering from Tsinghua University before moving to the United States and enrolling at the University of Illinois Urbana-Champaign for his PhD.
 While attending Tsinghua, Zhang helped create a tough rubber polymer that could be used in construction engineering.
 As a PhD candidate, Zhang worked with Steve Granick to turn nanoparticles into biocompatible capsules.
 This way of stabilizing lipids enabled them to be used in drug delivery, colloidal-based biosensors, and enzyme-catalyzed reactions.
 Zhang later credited Granick and Robert S. Langer for inspiring his "current career path" through their "very distinct trainings."

 Career

-Following his PhD, Zhang became a postdoctoral associate at Massachusetts Institute of Technology (MIT) before joining the Department of Nanoengineering at the University of California, San Diego (UCSD) as an Assistant professor in 2008.
+Following his PhD, Liangfang Zhang became a postdoctoral associate at Massachusetts Institute of Technology (MIT) before joining the Department of Nanoengineering at the University of California, San Diego (UCSD) as an assistant professor in 2008.
 As an assistant professor, Zhang's research team became the first to combine the natural cell membrane with a synthetic nanoparticle for drug delivery applications.
 In 2011, he oversaw a study which developed a drug delivery system that mimiced the body's natural behavior for more effective drug delivery.
 They found that a biodegradable polymer nanoparticle filled with small molecule drugs and red blood cell membrane could circulate in the bodies of mice for nearly two days.
 By disguising the drug in red blood cell membrane, the drugs could evade the body's immune system and deliver cancer-fighting drugs straight to a tumor.
 Following this discovery, Zhang also used nanoparticles in vaccines to enable immune systems to block the adverse effects of the alpha-haemolysin toxin from MRSA.
 His research was recognized with the American Chemical Society's (ACS) 2012 Colloid and Surface Division Unilever Award.
 He was also recognized by the MIT Technology Review as being among the top young innovators under the age of 35 of 2013.
 He was specifically recognized for his technology for cloaking nanoparticles in natural red blood cell membranes.
 The following year, Zhang received the American Institute of Chemical Engineers (AIChE) Allan P. Colburn Award for Excellence in Publications by a Young Member of the Institute for "outstanding contributions to biomimetic nanomaterials for drug delivery to improve the treatments of cancers and infectious diseases."